Serial-ATA/lofty-rs/README.md

 [![Crate](https://img.shields.io/crates/l/audiotags.svg)](https://crates.io/crates/audiotags)
 [![Documentation](https://docs.rs/audiotags/badge.svg)](https://docs.rs/audiotags/)

-This crate makes it easier to parse tags/metadata in audio files of different file types.
+This crate makes it easier to parse, convert and write metadata (a.k.a tag) in audio files of different file types.

 This crate aims to provide a unified trait for parsers and writers of different audio file formats.
-This means that you can parse tags in mp3 and m4a files with a single function: `audiotags::from_path()` and get fields by directly calling `.album()`, `.artist()` on its result.
+This means that you can parse tags in mp3, flac, and m4a files with a single function: `Tag::default().read_from_path()` and get fields by directly calling `.album()`, `.artist()` on its result.
 Without this crate, you would otherwise need to learn different APIs in **id3**, **mp4ameta** etc. in order to parse metadata in different file formats.

+## Performace

+Using **audiotags** incurs a little overhead due to vtables if you want to guess the metadata format (from file extension).
+Apart from this there is the performance if no different from directly calling function provided by the 'specialized' crates.

+No copies will be made if you only need to read and write metadata of one format.
+If you want to convert between tags, copying is unavoidable no matter if you use **audiotags** or use getters and setters provided by specialized libraries. **audiotags** is not making additional unnecessary copies.

+Theoretically it is possible to achieve zero-copy conversions if all parsers can parse into a unified struct.
+However, this is going to be a lot of work.
+I might be able to implement them, but it will be no sooner than the Christmas vacation.

 ## Example